filveith/BetterDiscord-Spotify-Lyrics-Status/README.md

 # BetterDiscord-Spotify-Lyrics-Status [deprecated]

-!!!
-The plugin is deprecated for the moment beacause the API I was using got shutdown and I have no answer from the owner for the moment !!!
+## The plugin is deprecated for the moment because the API I was using got shutdown and I have no answer from the owner for the moment

 Plugin for BetterDiscord.